kspearrin/Visual-Studio-jQuery-Code-Snippets/README.md

 Most of these snippets were originally developed by John Sheehan (http://jquerysnippets.codeplex.com/) for Visual Studio 2010.

-Please feel free to submit pull requests to update this project.

 ## Download

 [Download v1.2](https://github.com/xxkylexx/Visual-Studio-jQuery-Code-Snippets/zipball/master) (.zip)